Xilinx/inference-server/docs/architecture.rst

 There are a number of ways to get data into the system for inference.
 In general, each protocol has a custom interface to the client and requires explicit handling in the Server to accept this initial request.
-After receiving the client's request in the Server, each supported protocols' handler packs the request into an implementation of a ``RequestContainer`` object.
+After receiving the client's request in the Server, each supported protocols' handler converts the incoming data into an ``InferenceRequest`` object.
-This virtual class is defined in the Server and provides the batcher with a standard way of interacting with data from different ingestion protocols.
-Since all protocols push an implementation of this class to the batcher, they are treated equally by the rest of the Server.
-The only protocol-specific logic applies at the end of the worker when it replies back to the client in a protocol-specific manner.
-This structure also enables easy extension of the Server to add new protocols by extending the ``RequestContainer`` class.
+This object, plus some metadata, is packed into a ``RequestContainer`` object and passed to the appropriate batcher.

 API
 ^^^